lguebeli/novel_roar_server/README.md

 ### Convert Fingerprints to CSV Files
 Run this script to convert the collected fingerprints from the target device to a CSV file for further usage, e.g., in simulated execution.
+The respective target set of fingerprints (training or evaluation) must be configured at the top of the script.

 Run the script as follows: `python fp-to-csv.py`